raspberrypi/documentation/technical-faq.md

 ### Can I use a Pi for audio or video input?

 Not by itself: there is no audio or video (HDMI/composite) IN capability on the Pi.
 You can add third-party boards to add this sort of functionality.
-There is a camra interface that can record video from the [Raspberry Pi Camera Module](https://www.raspberrypi.org/products/camera-module-v2/).
+Ther Pi has a camera interface that can record video from the [Raspberry Pi Camera Module](https://www.raspberrypi.org/products/camera-module-v2/).

 ### Is it safe to just pull the power?